mattlayman.com

 (and for those who haven't, the answer is "a lot of time!").

-Other smaller features exist within the Command
+Other smaller features exist within the `Command` class too.

 Perhaps you only want your command to run